Hundred Years' War: Franco-Scot alliance

-France was an ally of the Kingdom of Scotland as English kings had for some time tried to subjugate the country.
-In 1295, a treaty was signed between France and Scotland during the reign of Philip the Fair known as the Auld Alliance.
+France was an ally of the Kingdom of Scotland as English kings had tried to subjugate the country for some time.
+In 1295, a treaty was signed between France and Scotland during the reign of Philip the Fair, known as the Auld Alliance.
 Charles IV formally renewed the treaty in 1326, promising Scotland that France would support the Scots if England invaded their country.
 Similarly, France would have Scotland's support if its own kingdom were attacked.
 Edward could not succeed in his plans for Scotland if the Scots could count on French support.

 Philip VI had assembled a large naval fleet off Marseilles as part of an ambitious plan for a crusade to the Holy Land.
 However, the plan was abandoned and the fleet, including elements of the Scottish navy, moved to the English Channel off Normandy in 1336, threatening England.
-To deal with this crisis, Edward proposed that the English raise two armies, one to deal with the Scots "at a suitable time", the other to proceed at once to Gascony.
+To deal with this crisis, Edward proposed that the English raise two armies, one to deal with the Scots "at a suitable time" and the other to proceed at once to Gascony.
 At the same time, ambassadors were to be sent to France with a proposed treaty for the French king.